tmquinn/rfcs/text/0000-tracked-properties.md

 This RFC introduces the concept of tracked properties.
 Tracked properties are just like normal properties but are the mechanism for opting into change detection.
 Tracked properties are exposed by Ember as decorators.

 ## Background
-This RFC requires us to frontload how change tracking works inside of Ember.
+Historically, Ember has used `get` and `set` for accessing and setting properties on a class.
+This was largely due to the fact that Ember's browser matrix included browsers where accessors were not available.
+As of Ember 3.0, this is no longer the case.

+[RFC#281](https://github.com/emberjs/rfcs/blob/master/text/0281-es5-getters.md) made it possible for applications to use JS `PathExpression`s for accessing properties by installing ES5 getters.
+This is now available in Ember 3.1.
+While we loosened the constraint on `get`, RFC#281 did not attempt to loosen the requirement of `set`.
+This is largely because `set` is the entry point into the change tracking system.

+### Notification-based Change Detection

-Historically, Ember has used a notification-based system under the hood to perform change detection within an application.
+Since the beginning, Ember has used a notification-based system under the hood to perform change detection within an application.
 Effectively, this means that the system has push-based semantics since we "push" out notifications to subscribers to keep values up to date.
 To illustrate how this works in practice, Lets consider the following example.

 ```js
 import Component from '@ember/component';